mlange-42/cdda-tools/README.md

 Alternatively, use option `--dir` to specify the game directory.

+> Note that most commands have a `--dry` switch to test them without modifying any files.

 ## Examples

 Copy player `MyPlayer` from `World1` to `MyPlayer` in `World2`: